scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 mathematical optimisation procedures :cite:`bridi2016`, despite being 20 years old.
-The lack of a consistent testing environment and implementation of algorithms makes it hard to reproduce and verify the results of published material, especially when a common workflow model cannot be verified Researchers benefit as a community from having open implementations of algorithms, as it improves reproducibility and accuracy of benchmarking and algorithmic analysis :cite:`crick2014`.
+The lack of a consistent testing environment and implementation of algorithms makes it hard to reproduce and verify the results of published material, especially when a common workflow model cannot be verified.

+Researchers benefit as a community from having open implementations of algorithms, as it improves reproducibility and accuracy of benchmarking and algorithmic analysis :cite:`crick2014`.
 There exists a number of open-source